CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/max-fashion-mnist-wrapping-solution/README.md

 # Training (Optional)

-Training data investigation, visualization and model training code is available [here](http://ibm.biz/max_fashion_mnist_train)
+Training data investigation, visualization and model training code is available [here](http://ibm.biz/max_fashion_mnist_train).

+Trained model has been saved to `fashion_mnist.h5`.
+Note this file name as we will use this in the microservice creation.

 # Requirements